ruslanbaha/SC-CheckCredit/README.md

 # Web Application for OCR and Credit Calculation

-This group project applies OCR (Optical Character Recognition) techniques and Flask-based web application to design the website calculates credit for Student of the Department of Mathematics, Mahidol University.
+This group project applies OCR (Optical Character Recognition) techniques and Flask-based web application to design the website calculates credit for Student of the Faculty of Science, Mahidol University.

 ## Features
 - **PDF Text Extraction**: Extracts text from uploaded PDF files.